-It’s no good for us to demand the honesty of others if we’re not able to apply it to ourselves.
+It’s no good for us to demand honesty of others if we’re not able to give it ourselves.

 - In our daily lives, there are plenty of people who boast a host of virtues.
-However, it’s often really just all talk, because they don’t practice what they preach.
+However, it’s often really just all talk That’s because they don’t practice what they preach.

 - However, this is not the case with honest people.
 In their case, they’ve made an inner journey to be aware of their limitations, their flaws and their dark side.

-- They know what they need to improve on and their weaknesses to be gradually overcome.
+- They know what they need to improve on and the weaknesses they need to overcome gradually.

 This self-awareness helps create a situation in which action and thought are in harmony with one another.
 There are no falsehoods or hypocrisy: just the balance of a humble and respectful heart.